 Balasi Gitonyoda Ilchokuti

 As a Datooga from the area near Lake Eyasi, Balasi is rather special in Ngorongoro.
 His gentle and hardworking nature ensures that he’s appreciated by a community of about 500 people in Mushorjoga and he’s trusted by the young warriors.
+His name reflects his character meaning one who is talented, influential and build the capacity of others.

 Dennis Peshut Field Operations Officer